 What causes car accidents in Orlando?

 Car accidents can be caused by a number of factors.
 The most common of these factors are driver induced, though there are circumstances that can lead to an accident that are not due to human error at all.
-No matter your reason for getting into a car accident, ensure that you are working with a top-notch Orlando car accident lawyer to help navigate the sometimes intricate car accident laws and cutthroat insurance companies.
+No matter your reason for getting into a car accident, ensure that you are working with an experienced Orlando car accident lawyer to help navigate the sometimes intricate car accident laws and cutthroat insurance companies.
 Below, you will find the most common reasons for car accidents.
 This information should be used to help each driver to be more vigilant of what they can do to help prevent more accidents on the road.